To The Maryland General Assembly for passing a bill to ban the retail sale of puppies and kittens in pet shops.

 Take action.
 Maryland residents, ask Gov. Larry Hogan to approve HB 1662.
 Feel free to use NHES’ sample action letter below.

 Re: HB 1662 to ban retail sale of inhumanely bred puppies

 Dear Governor Hogan,

 I am a Maryland resident writing to ask that you please sign HB 1662 into law.
-This bill would make it illegal for any pet store in Maryland to sell puppies acquired from a puppy mill.
+This bill would inhibit pet stores in Maryland to sell puppies acquired from puppy mills.
 This bill would require pet stores to obtain dogs from animal rescues, animal shelters, or local, licensed breeder with no history of violations of the Animal Welfare Act.